 According to the general rules established by IFRS 9 on reclassifying financial assets, reclassifications to other categories of financial assets are not permitted unless the entity changes its business model for managing financial assets.
 In these cases, which are expected to be highly infrequent, financial assets may be reclassified from the category 'measured at amortised cost' to one of the other two categories envisaged by IFRS 9 (financial assets measured at fair value through other comprehensive income or financial assets measured at fair value through profit and loss).
 The transfer value is represented by the fair value at the time of the reclassification and the effects of the reclassification apply prospectively from the reclassification date.
-Gains or losses resulting from the difference between the amortised cost of the financial asset and the associated fair value are booked to the income statement in the case of reclassification under "Financial assets measured at fair value through profit and loss" and, under equity, in the appropriate valuation reserve, in the case of the reclassification under "Financial assets measured at fair value through other comprehensive income".
+Gains or losses resulting from the difference between the amortised cost of the financial asset and the associated fair value are booked to the income statement in the case of reclassification under "Financial assets measured at fair value through profit and loss" and, under equity, in the appropriate valuation reserve, in the case of the reclassification under "Financial assets measured at fair value through profit and loss" and, under equity, in the appropriate valuation reserve, income".